What is a clean fast? Why does a clean fast matter? In this article, we will answer both of those questions! Keep reading to learn more.

 A dirty fast is when you allow some calories during your fasting window.

 After reading this article, hopefully you understand what clean fasts are and why they really do matter.
-What other questions do you have about clean fasts?

 Related: Best Teas For Fasting